-Students in Pre-K through first may check out one book at a time.
-Students in grades two through five may check out up to two books. (one non-fiction and one that is based on their Media Center Ticket Lexile)
+Students in Pre-K and first may check out one book at a time.
+Students in grades two through five may check out up to two books. (one non-fiction)

 How long may we keep the books?

 Items checked out from the media center may be kept up to two weeks.